Elizabeth Langhorne Lewis: League of Women Voters

-The Equal Suffrage League of Virginia disbanded on November 8, 1920, and the Virginia League of Women Voters was organized two days later at the state capitol.
-Lewis was elected to the first board of directors.
-In 1926-27, she was president of the state league.
-She was president of the Lynchburg chapter of the league for more than a decade after it was formed in 1920.
+The Equal Suffrage League of Virginia disbanded on November 8, 1920, and the Virginia League of Women Voters was organized two days later at the state Capitol.
+Lewis was elected to the very first League of Women Voters board of directors.
+From 1926 to 1927, she ruled as president of the state League.
+Lewis was president of the Lynchburg chapter of the Women Voters League for more than a decade after it was formed in 1920.

 Death

-Lewis died in Lynchburg on 30 January 1946.
-She was 94 years old.
+Lewis died in Lynchburg on January 30, 1946.
+She was ninety-four years old.
 Her remains were buried next to those of her husband.